davidegaspar/davidegaspar/RESUME.md

 Successfully migrated 6000+ eFinancialCareers DNS records to Route53 using terraform and created a suite of NodeJS scripts to run tests and batch updates.

 ### DHI CloudFormation Templates
-Ongoing effort to build CloudFormation templates that solve common problems in the Organisation.
+Ongoing effort to build CloudFormation templates that solve common problems in the Organization.
 Including Artefact Store, CodeBuild Integration, Serverless logs in Splunk, Serverless metrics in InfluxDB, GitHub WebHook Integration, Secrets in Parameter Store and several Managed Policies.

 ## Experience